MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 ## Macro 1.0

 As you can see from the video above, the latency between action and sound was pretty big.
 So the next step was to lower the latency, make the system more interactive and improve how it sounded.
-This led to the first offical version which was released with a feedback form that asked people to test out the apps and come with feedback.
-This verison was called [Macro 1.0](https://fractionmari.github.io/macro) and was named after the Macro level; one of the three "spatiotemporal levels of human action" (Jensenius, 2017) (this will make more sense in the next section when I describe the Micro apps).
+This led to the first official version which was released with a feedback form that asked people to test out the apps and come with feedback.
+This version was called [Macro 1.0](https://fractionmari.github.io/macro) and was named after the Macro level; one of the three "spatiotemporal levels of human action" (Jensenius, 2017) (this will make more sense in the next section when I describe the Micro apps).

-Macro 1.0 consist of three apps: App 1, App 2 and App 3.
+Macro 1.0 consists of three apps: App 1, App 2 and App 3.
 They are all based on web camera motion detection, but have different approaches for musical interaction.
 In the video below, you can see a demonstration of Macro 1.0, or try it out yourself from [this link](https://fractionmari.github.io/macro).

 <figure style="float: none">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vQleAqkFjdU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>  <figcaption> <i>Macro 1.0 demonstration video</i> </figcaption>